KristiWerry/Hero_of_Mythhaven/README.md

 Github: https://github.com/Writchie19/Hero_of_Mythhaven.git

 Description:  This is a 2D side scrolling android rpg game.
-Embark on quests, defeat monsters, aquire gold, and level up.
+Embark on quests, defeat monsters, acquire gold, and level up.
 Use gold to unlock cool new character skins.
 Can you beat the final level?
+(Every level is win-able).

 There are no special instructions required to run the game.
 The game will be locked in landscape orientation.
 No 3rd party libraries are needed.